BCM112 Week 7 Lecture Slides

 (Ok, this doesn’t really prove my point, I just like it.
 I couldn’t find any of the clips I was looking for…)

 2. Sets up the cliché then rips it to shreds.
 This makes it sound like a fractured fairy tale or something: Sleeping Beauty…… IS A GANGSTER!!!!
 But it’s not really like that, because that has become clichéd itself.
-Freaks and Geeks is like a minotaur called Degrassi: Next Generation who is running straight for you and then, just as it’s about to collide with you, you elegantly pirouette to the left (or right, it doesn’t really matter), finding yourself safe and sound with your brain remaining intact.
+Freaks and Geeks is like a minotaur called Degrassi: Next Generation who is running straight for you and then, just as it’s about to collide with you, you elegantly pirouette to the left (or right, it doesn’t really matter), where you find yourself safe and sound with your brain remaining intact.
 That’s what it’s like.

 (no clip for this, I feel like I’ll ruin entire episodes if I just put up the punch line)

 1. There’s lots of unexpected niceness (even if it is often marijuana-induced…) .
 I’ve been doing a lot of research on student experiences and status power in American high schools, and it’s actually been really depressing.
 I thought Hollywood movies exaggerated the cliquiness of American student bodies.
-But, according to my reading at least, they do tend to depict an unfortunate truth.
+But, according to a lot of my reading at least, they do tend to depict an unfortunate truth.
 So my brain has become trained to expect the worst when it comes to depictions of outsiders’ experiences at school.
 But in Freaks and Geeks there are remarkably few characters who are unrestrainedly nasty to those lower down on the high school status hierarchy, while those characters who are really cruel tend to undergo satisfying character development –WIN!
 Cheerleaders and scary freaks will start amiable conversations with geeks, burnouts will participate in sing-alongs with the unusual Christian mathlete, conservative parents will take in stray freaks, gym teachers will be considerate of the non-athletic nerds.
 Freaks and Geeks doesn’t take the easy way out by deriding those who are traditional fodder for ridicule.

 Hopefully this is indicative of a broader student experience across the US.
 Or that those who watch it see options for alternate performativity (that’s right, I want viewers to LEARN A LESSON!
 7th Heaven-style!
 Ambivalence alert).